yunshan/500lines/event-web-framework/draft.markdown

 		     collect it))))
 ```

 In `publish!`, we call `write!` to actually write an `sse` to a socket.
 We'll also need a specialization of `write!` on `response`s to write full HTTP responses as well.
-Let's handle the `response` case first.
+Let's handle the HTTP case first.

 ```lisp
 	(defmethod write! ((res response) (sock usocket))